sbarthol/scoogle/README.md

 #

-Run the `Server.scala` file with the following command line arguments.
+Run the `Server.scala` file with the following options:

 - `--port` The port number on which the server listens.
 - `--zooKeeperAddress` The address of the ZooKeeper Quorum server.
 Defaults to `localhost`.